ManoManoTech/hexa-playground/README.md

 - description: optional, updatable, multi line, up to 1024 chars
 - creator: mandatory, fixed at creation
 - id: unique among all tasks, fixed at creation, made of the scope key, a dash and a unique number, 2 to 73 chars
-- assignees: can be empty, updatable
+- assignees: can be empty, updatable.
+Always empty for done task.
 - a task can be pending, in progress or done: default to pending
     - each state can be moved to any of the 2 others
     - if a task without assigned is set to in progress, the hero doing the action is automatically added as assignee